-The AstroTech Summer School application is now open!
+The 2020 AstroTech Summer School application is closed.

-Want a reminder?
+Want a reminder for 2021?
 Add your contact information to this short form, and we will email you as the application deadline approaches.

 We invite applications from students in any of the fields composing the astronomy instrumentation workforce: astronomy, engineering, physics, or computer science.
 The summer school is designed for upper-level undergraduates (year 3+ in fall 2020 or recently completed undergrad degree) and early graduate students (masters students or in year 1-2 of a masters+PhD program).

 A core goal of AstroTech is to help reverse the underrepresentation of people of color, women and gender minorities, people with disabilities, and other marginalized groups in astronomy instrumentation.
 We especially encourage individuals from historically underrepresented groups to apply.
 We will consider applications from individuals interested in making instrumentation more equitable and inclusive.

 For more information on selection criteria, see our FAQ page.

 - Establish an equitable and inclusive community that supports the success and advancement of people from diverse backgrounds